shubhcoder03/Weather-Forecast-Website-Using-RAPID-API/README.md

 Easiest Weather App Project using HTML,CSS,Javascript.
 I have used RAPID API for the fetching of the Weather data for different Cities.

-Features
+# Features

-Real Time weather forecast.
+1. Real Time weather forecast.
-5 days forcasting.
+2. 5-days forcasting.
-User Current Location access feature.
+3. User Current Location access feature.
-Responsive and user-friendly interface.
+4. Responsive and user-friendly interface.

-Project Flow
+# Project Flow

 index.html
 The main HTML file which contains the structure of the Weather Forecasting Application.